Motichoor Chaknachoor: Plot

 Despite Indu's anger that Ani's family cannot afford her dowry demands, the wedding goes ahead as planned.
 When Ani's father discreetly offers Pushpinder a portion of the dowry amount, he refuses to take it because he does not believe in the concept of dowry.
 Ani overhears their conversation and gains more respect for Pushpinder.
 Nevertheless, she feels no attraction for him and cannot consummate the marriage.

 News arrives from Dubai that Pushpinder has been fired from his job there, to which he reveals that he has secured a job in Bhopal and plans to settle here.
 This enrages Indu and Ani, who both desperately want Pushpinder to move back to Dubai.
 Soon Pushpinder is offered his Dubai job back with raised pay.
-Indu tells Pushpinder to take the job, to which he refuses by saying Dubai doesnot suit him, he misses everyone and wishes to stay close to his family.
+Indu tells Pushpinder to take the job, to which he refuses by saying Dubai does not suit him, he misses everyone and wishes to stay close to his family.

 Indu then advises Ani not to consummate the marriage until he agrees to return to Dubai.
 Pushpinder, overhearing them discuss their plan, argues with Ani and slaps her.
 Infuriated Ani goes back to her parents' house but her father tells her to work it out as it was her decision to marry Pushpinder.
 She leaves both homes and stands outside her house until Pushpinder's grandmother convinces her to come inside.
 Ani stays angry with Pushpinder even after he makes some attempts to reconcile.

 One night, Pushpinder abruptly leaves for Dubai.
 He leaves a note to Ani in which he apologizes for slapping her.
 He also encloses a one-way ticket to Singapore so that her dream of settling abroad may yet come true.
 In Pushpinder's absence, Indu and Ani see the error of their ways.
 Indu regrets forcing Pushpinder into working in Dubai to satisfy her financial needs.
 Ani regrets marrying Pushpinder without any personal attachment solely from a desire to leave India.
 Meanwhile, Pushpinder, unable to leave his family behind, returns.
 His sudden reappearance sparks a reconciliation with Indu and Ani.
 Pushpinder and Ani dash off at last to consummate their marriage.